Published Jul 30, 2025

 To enhance workbook security, a new group policy is being introduced to expand File Block Settings to external workbook links.
 This policy allows administrators to control whether links to blocked file types can be refreshed.

 If not configured, no changes will take effect immediately.
-However, starting October 2025, the default behavior will block external links to file types currently blocked by the Trust Center.
-When this policy is enabled, new references to blocked file types will return a #BLOCKED
+However, starting November 2025, the default behavior will block external links to file types currently blocked by the Trust Center.
+When this policy is enabled, new references to blocked file types will return a #BLOCKED error.
+Existing links will display the last successfully refreshed values but will no longer refresh.

 When this will happen